agoswami/sdcnd/Term1-P1-Finding-Lanes/README.md

 In this project you will detect lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

 To complete the project, I have sumitted two files.
-1. File containing project P1.ipynb [code](https://github.com/udacity/CarND-LaneLines-P1/blob/master/P1.ipynb) and 2.
-File containing brief README.md [writeup](https://github.com/udacity/CarND-LaneLines-P1/blob/master/README.md)
+1. File containing project code [P1.ipynb] (https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/P1.ipynb) and 2.
+File containing brief writeup [README.md](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/README.md)

 To complete the project, two files will be submitted: a file containing project code and a file containing a brief write up explaining your solution.
 We have included template files to be used both for the [code](https://github.com/udacity/CarND-LaneLines-P1/blob/master/P1.ipynb) and the [writeup](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).The code file is called P1.ipynb and the writeup template is writeup_template.md